brightsplash/PanopticonGame-BEESEC/README.md

 ------------------

 In turn – pick 10 coloured data pieces without looking from the bag of bits.
 As you draw out the bits – put them on the board in the following circles within your range – your field of vision.
-* first ring: 1 bits
+* first ring: 1 bit
 * second ring: 2 bits
 * third ring: 3 bits
 * fourth ring: 4 bits